 SORE THROAT PREVENTION

-Hand washing is an essential and highly-effective way to prevent the spread of infection.
+Hand washing is an essential and highly effective way to prevent the spread of infection.
 Wet your hands with water and plain soap, and rub them together for 15 to 30 seconds.
 Pay special attention to the fingernails, between the fingers, and the wrists.
 Rinse your hands thoroughly, and dry them with a clean towel.

 Alcohol-based hand rubs are a good alternative for disinfecting hands if a sink is not available.
-Hand rubs should be spread over the entire surface of hands, fingers, and wrists until dry, and may be used several times.
+Hand rubs should be spread over the entire surface of hands, fingers, and wrists until dry and may be used several times.
 These rubs can be used repeatedly without skin irritation or loss of effectiveness.
 Hand rubs are available as a liquid or wipe in small, portable sizes that are easy to carry in a pocket or handbag.
 When a sink is available, visibly soiled hands should be washed with soap and water.

 Wash your hands after coughing, blowing the nose, or sneezing.
-While it is not always possible to avoid being near a person who is sick, avoiding touching your eyes, nose, or mouth to prevent the spread of infection.
+While it is not always possible to avoid being near a person who is sick, avoid touching your eyes, nose, or mouth to prevent the spread of infection.